–Psst: this financial crisis solution might surprise you: hint, it’s taxpayers selling something they largely give away for free

 The region should have simultaneously expanded other, cleaner, supplies, to compete with Gazprom, even though that would have cost more.

-The could have added extra investment, say in 2016 after the Paris climate deal was signed in late 2015, which would have looked like peanuts compared with costs consumers and businesses are forking out today.
+Europe could have added extra investment, say in 2016, after the Paris climate deal was signed in late 2015, which would have looked like peanuts compared with costs consumers and businesses are forking out today.

 Could Have.
 Would Have.
 Should Have.